solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 `OPTIMISTIC_CONFIRMED_THRESHOLD` - `MALICIOUS_SET` - `PERCENT_NOT_IN_RESTART`.

 Any slot above this line should be repaired, while other slots can be ignored for now.

-If
+But if
 `OPTIMISTIC_CONFIRMED_THRESHOLD` - `MALICIOUS_SET` - `PERCENT_NOT_IN_RESTART`
 is less than 10%, then the validators don't have to start any repairs.
+Because the signal now is too noisy.

 We obviously want to repair all blocks above `OPTIMISTIC_CONFIRMED_THRESHOLD` before the restart.
 The validators in `MALICIOUS_SET` could lie about their